wangdongdong21173/learngit/readme.txt

 Git tracks changes of files.
 test bug branch

-this is the first time merge dev branch.
+This is the first time merge dev branch.